GrandpaBond/pxt-heading/README.md

 ## rpm2speed(axleLength)
 A utility function to help with motor calibration.
-This function converts the spin-rate (in RPM) achieved with wheels turning in opposite directions, into the equivalent linear speed (in cm/sec) when both wheels are going forwards.
-Calculations require knowledge of the axle-length (in cm).
+This function converts the spin-rate (in RPM) achieved with wheels turning in opposite directions, into the equivalent linear speed (in mm/sec) when both wheels are going forwards.
+Calculations require knowledge of the axle-length (in mm).

 NOTE: It should be noted that motor calibration using this technique can only ever be approximate.
 For a given power setting, inertial effects and tyre-friction may mean that the wheel-rotation speeds